 Mirrors and Windows

 I have already made this one and have posted the recipe on my blog here.
-We had new windows installed a couple of months ago which intrigued my mind to make my own all natural cleaners for my brand new windows.
-I couldn’t think of putting harsh chemicals on them!!
+We had new windows installed a couple of months ago which intrigued my mind to make my own all natural window cleaner for my brand new windows.

 Clean your whole kitchen with this “green” cleaner.
 Combine 1 tablespoon of liquid Castile soap, 1/2 cup of white distilled vinegar and 1-1/2 cups of distilled water.
 Add a few drops of any essential oil to give it a nice all natural fragrance, such as lemon, sweet orange, eucalyptus or lavender.
 Place in spray bottle and shake well before each use.